 Every generation has different buying behaviours.
 The same can be said for millennials.
 Millennials (under age 37) grew up with the internet and are knowledgeable first-time buyers.

 - They reduce their debts: Millennials have more student loan debt than any other generation in history.
 But they're also taking measures to reduce that debt to become homeowners.
 Millennials are willing to sacrifice entertainment and other expenses to pay off student loans and other debts for homeownership.
 They also used credit reporting tools to improve their credit scores to off-set high amounts of student debt.

-- They stay informed: They access real estate listing information and neighborhood reports.
+- They stay informed: They access the real estate listing information and neighbourhood reports.
 And, they explore renovation ideas through HGTV, the Spruce and YouTube.